 For emergencies, please contact campus police at 209-228-2677.

 Emergency phones are placed strategically throughout the campus.
 In an emergency only, simply press the button on the phone, and it will connect you directly to the university police dispatch.

 Under the supervision of the UC Merced Department of Public Safety, student Community Service Officers (CSOs), serve as additional eyes and ears for the campus.
 At no charge to students, the CSOs will provide safety escorts to and from buildings or to parking lots on campus.
 Anyone who needs to request a safety escort should contact police dispatch at 209-228-2677 (CAT-COPS).
-Safety escorts are available Monday through Friday from 6 p.m. until 1 a.m. and on weekends until 2 a.m.
-On Saturday and Sunday, the CSOs are available for safety escorts starting at 11 a.m.
+Safety escorts are available daily from 5 p.m. until 2 a.m.
 The CSOs are in constant radio contact with the Department of Public Safety.
 For more information on the CSO program and safety escorts, visit their site: https://police.ucmerced.edu/programs-services/community-service-officers

 Know where to find the following:

 - First-aid kits and automated external defibrillators (AED)

 - Fire extinguishers

 - Stay inside until it is safe to leave the building.

 - Get under a desk or hard cover.